 - English > Mandarin

-- Internship (13 weeks full time, part time pro rata).
-This is the most vocational option and can be undertaken either in the UK or abroad.
-We make our extensive list of professional contacts available to students but they must make their own application to companies and pass admissions tests.
-A successful internship may turn into a first job.
+The internship option can be undertaken either in the UK or abroad.
+Our extensive list of professional contacts is available to you but you must make your own applications and pass admissions tests.

 A first degree, normally in Translation, a Language or a related subject, normally an upper second or above (or equivalent).
 As an alternative, we can accept a minimum of two years of relevant professional experience.
 Overseas students must be able to demonstrate English language competence at IELTS 6.5. level (or equivalent).